 children up to eighteen years of age who shows persistent irritability and anger with frequent episodes of extreme temper outbursts without any significant reason or provocation.

 Persistent depressive disorder:

-Chronic major depressive disorder that has been bothering for two or more years & what was previously known as dysthymic disorder or dysthymia (a lower grade form of depression) are included in this category.
+The chronic major depressive disorder that has been bothering for two or more years & what was previously known as a dysthymic disorder or dysthymia (a lower grade form of depression) are included in this category.